Co-operative and Community Benefit Societies Act 2014

 The Co-operative and Community Benefit Societies Act 2014 (c.
-14) is an Act of the Parliament of the United Kingdom.
-It consolidates existing legislation relating to (what were then called) industrial and provident societies, as well as introducing some reforms.
+14) is an act of the Parliament of the United Kingdom that consolidates enactments relating to (what were then called) industrial and provident societies, as well as introducing some reforms.

-It received royal assent on 14 May 2014.
+The act received royal assent on 14 May 2014.

+Background

+The existing legal framework for co-operative organisations had arisen through a series of private members' bills.
+The legislation was the result of recommendations by the Law Commission.

 Provisions

 According to its long title, the act consolidates certain enactments relating to co-operative societies, community benefit societies and other societies registered or treated as registered under the Industrial and Provident Societies Act 1965, with amendments to give effect to recommendations of the Law Commission and the Scottish Law Commission.

+Repealed enactments

+Section 151(4) of the act repealed 36 enactments and revoked 16 instruments, listed in schedule 7 to the act.